 I now turn to the estimation of the effect of parental incarceration on children's educational attainment.
-I restrict attention to children who were ages 0 to 14 at the time of parental incarceration, and born between 1990 and 2007, this ensures that children both young and old enough to appear in the educational attainment data, which I observe from 2005 to 2016.
-I consider only incarceration cases in households in which the person incarcerated was the parent of the child and any other household member.21 in terciles: low $(0.7 < P_c < 0.88)$, medium $(0.88 < P_c < 0.9)$ and high $(0.9 < P_c < 1)$ conviction levels.
-Second, I pool the data and add a second degree polynomial on P_c with interaction terms.
+I restrict attention to children who were ages 0 to 14 at the time of parental incarceration, and born between 1990 and 2007; this ensures that children appear in the educational attainment data, which I observe from 2005 to 2016.
+I consider only incarceration cases in households in which the person incarcerated was the parent and not any other household member.

+Following the identification result, I need to account for the different levels of conviction stringency at which defendants were found guilty.
+I do this in two ways: First, I sort my data by stringency in the conviction stage $(P_c)$ and split the sample into terciles: low $(0.7 < P_c < 0.88)$ , medium $(0.88 < P_c < 0.9)$ , and high $(0.9 < P_c < 1)$ conviction levels.
+Second, I pool the data and add a second-degree polynomial on $P_c$ with interaction terms.
 This last estimate can be interpreted as an average effect across the different conviction thresholds.
-The first three columns of tables 6 and 7 have the regressions for the split sample, and the forth one has the pooled regression.
+The first three columns of Tables 6 and 7 show regressions for the split sample, and the fourth one has the pooled regression.